wolas/checkout/README.md

     pricing_voucher = PricingRule.new("VOUCHER")

-    # you must buy more than 2 and less than 10 to get the discount
+    # you must buy more than 2 and less than 10 items to get the discount
     pricing_voucher.condition = lambda do |items|
       items.size > 2 and items.size < 10
     end